Presentations for Globular Operads: Examples of -globular operads for -categories

 \item a single 0-cell, the identity $\text{id}_0$; and

 \item 1-cells consisting of the operadic composites of 1-cells $i_1$ and $h_1$ whose images under the underlying collection map are as follows.

 \end{list} \end{definition}

-Just as an algebra for the 2-globular operad $\bs{I_2}$ is an unbiased bicategory, an algebra $\theta:\bs{A_{W_2}} \longrightarrow \bs{A}$ for $\bs{W_2}$ is precisely a (biased) bicategory with underlying 2-globular set $\bs{A}$.
-The 1-cell generators $i_1$ and $h_1$ of $\bs{W_2}$ provide 1-cell identites and horizontal composition of 1-cells in $\bs{A}$, respectively.
-For example, given 1-pasting diagrams
+Just as an algebra for the 2-globular operad $\bs{I_2}$ is an unbiased bicategory (Example \ref{I_2}), an algebra $\theta:\bs{A_{W_2}} \longrightarrow \bs{A}$ for $\bs{W_2}$ is precisely a (biased) bicategory with underlying 2-globular set $\bs{A}$.
+A morphism of algebras for $\bs{W_2}$ is strict 2-functor between bicategories.